Adding Data to OEPS

 See variables for a full explanation of variables.

-Create a new theme or construct
+Create a new metadata entry

 flask build-explorer-docs